wyongqiing/tp/docs/DeveloperGuide.md

     * 4a1.
 HR cancels confirmation.
 Use case resumes at step 3.

 * 4b.
-HRelpher finds an existing employee profile.

-  Use case resumes at step 3.
+HRelpher finds an existing employee profile by tags.
+(Department, Employment Type or Job Title) Use case resumes at step 3.

 * 5a.
 HR loses connection.